dualsky/keybrd/doc/keybrd_library_developer_guide.md

 keybrd Library Developer's Guide
 ================================
-This guide contains naming conventions, class diagrams, and a style guide.
+This guide contains naming conventions, diagrams, and a style guide.
 Class naming conventions and class diagrams are helpful for understanding the structure of the keybrd library.
-Using the style guide makes it easier for the next programmer to understand your code.

 Some keyboard designs require new classes.
 The most common need for custom classes are:
  * matrices for keyboard micro processors and I/O expanders